A woman looking possibly looking at her good investments in real estate on laptop.

 Share:

-Interest rates are a primary concern when buying a home.
+Mortgage interest rates are a primary concern when buying a home.
 A lower interest rate makes for lower mortgage payments while a higher rate can make it more challenging to find an affordable monthly payment, or even get approved for a home loan.

-How Mortgage Interest Rates Are Determined
+FAQs About Mortgage Interest Rates

 Conversely, when the economy declines and unemployment rates increase, interest rates fall to make it more affordable for borrowers to take out loans.